T2FPV: Dataset and Method for Correcting First-Person View Errors in Pedestrian Trajectory Prediction: CONCLUSION

 \section{CONCLUSION}

 In existing work, pedestrian trajectory prediction has been mainly studied under a complete information assumption.
-In this paper, we introduce a first-person view trajectory prediction problem where agents would need to make predictions based on partial, imprecise information.
-To promote this research direction, we present T2FPV, a method for generating high-fidelity egocentric views for pedestrian navigation by leveraging existing real-world trajectory datasets.
-Our experiments show that top-performing baselines suffer a substantial decrease in performance in our proposed first-person view setting using a SOTA detection and tracking approach---ADE relative to performance when tested in the complete information, bird's-eye view setting increases by 356\%.
-We also report that using layer normalization and social pooling generally improves the prediction performance, especially in the first-person view setting.
-Our constructed T2FPV-ETH dataset provides a benchmark for trajectory prediction and pedestrian detection and tracking tasks in a more natural and realistic setting.
-We argue that this is an important direction to move toward in enabling robots to navigate in the real world.
-To promote further research in first-person view trajectory prediction, we release our dataset and software tools to the public.
+In this paper, we introduce a first-person view trajectory prediction problem where agents need to make predictions based on partial, imprecise information.
+To promote this research direction, we present T2FPV, a method for generating high-fidelity egocentric datasets for pedestrian navigation by leveraging existing real-world trajectory datasets.
+In this setting, FPV-specific errors arise due to imperfect detection and tracking, occlusions, and FOV limitations of the camera.
+To address these errors, we propose CoFE, a module that further refines imputation of missing data in an end-to-end manner with trajectory forecasting algorithms.
+Our method reduces the impact of such FPV errors on downstream prediction performance, decreasing displacement error by 11.73\%, averaging over all combinations of imputation techniques and prediction approaches tested.
+We also show that E2E training of CoFE is essential in achieving this performance increase.
+Our constructed T2FPV-ETH dataset provides a benchmark for human trajectory prediction from detection and tracking results, which is a more natural and realistic setting.
+Therefore, we argue that incorporating such realism throughout the perception pipeline is an important direction to move toward in enabling robots to navigate in the real world.